-The calculation of diluted loss per share is based on the loss attributable to equity shareholders of the Company of RMB94,180,000 (2015: RMB65,750,000) and the weighted average number of ordinary shares in issue adjusted for the potential dilutive effect caused by the share options assuming they were exercised during the year.
-As disclosed in note 22, the Company did not have any exercisable share option outstanding as at 30 June 2016.
+The calculation of diluted loss per share is based on the loss attributable to equity shareholders of the Company of approximately RMB89,686,000 (2016: approximately RMB94,180,000) and the weighted average number of ordinary shares in issue adjusted for the potential dilutive effect caused by the share options assuming they were exercised during the year.
+For the year ended 30 June 2016, as disclosed in note 21, the Company did not have any exercisable share option outstanding as at 30 June 2016.
 There were no dilutive potential ordinary shares after all outstanding share options lapsed on 31 March 2016, therefore diluted loss per share are equal to basic loss per share.
-For the year ended 30 June 2015, the share options had no dilutive effect as the average market price of ordinary shares during the year did not exceed the exercise price of the options.
+For the year ended 30 June 2017, diluted loss per share was the same as the basic loss per share as there was no dilutive potential ordinary shares.

-2016 '000 2015 '000 Weighted average number of ordinary shares (basic) Effect of deemed issue of shares under the Company's share option scheme 1,037,500 1,037,500 Weighted average number of ordinary shares (diluted) 1,037,500 1,037,500
+2017 '000 2016 '000 Weighted average number of ordinary shares (basic) Effect of deemed issue of shares under the Company's share option scheme 1,037,500 - 1,037,500 Weighted average number of ordinary shares (diluted) 1,037,500 1,037,500